-Marion Nestle’s new book is Soda Politics: Taking on Big Soda (and Winning).
+Marion Nestle recently published her new book, Soda Politics: Taking on Big Soda (and Winning).
 She is Paulette Goddard Professor in the Department of Nutrition Food Studies and Public Health at New York University.
 Nestle is speaking about Soda Politics at our Food Policy For Breakfast session on December 14th and her book was recently reviewed in the New York Times.
 The Food Policy Center’s Nick Freudenberg asked Professor Nestle some questions about her new book.

 NF: Your new book “Soda Politics: Taking on Big Soda (and winning)” describes some of the ways the soda industry, “protects sales and profits at the expense of public health.”
 What made you decide to write a book about this?

 MN: Three years ago or so, I was talking to Sara Thaves, who runs the Cartoonist Group, about doing a book using cartoons from its members as illustrations for a beginners’ guide to food politics.
 While I was working with my then agent about getting that project together, she and another of her clients talked to me about doing something on sodas as a way of talking about food advocacy.
 I thought that was one terrific idea and mentioned it to the editor at Rodale Books who was interested in the cartoon book.
 She said she’d take both.
 Rodale published Eat, Drink, Vote: An Illustrated Guide to Food Politics in 2013.
 But when the editor I was working with moved on, my agent got the book transferred to Oxford University Press.